 - Unique layout: Tutorials are presented in a side panel on the right hand side of Google Cloud console.

 - Navigation: Users can move through the tutorial using the Next and Previous buttons in each step.
 They can also close the tutorial and resume from where they left off.

 - Code to go: Code snippets can be copied directly into Cloud Shell.

-A Google Cloud Shell Editor session with a tutorial pane open.
-Users can copy code directly into Google Cloud Shell by clicking a button, and can move between pages with the Next and Previous buttons.
+A Cloud Shell Editor session with a tutorial pane open.
+Users can copy code directly into Cloud Shell by clicking a button, and can move between pages with the Next and Previous buttons.